camunda/camunda-docs/docs/guides/automating-a-process-using-bpmn.md

 Once logged in to your Camunda Cloud account, take the following steps:

-1. Click on the **Modeler** tab at the top of the page
+1. Click on the **Modeler** tab at the top of the page.
-2. Open any project from your Web Modeler home view
+2. Open any project from your Web Modeler home view.
-3. Click the blue **New** button and choose **BPMN Diagram**
+3. Click the blue **New** button and choose **BPMN Diagram**.
-4. Right after creating your diagram you can name it by simply replacing the **New Diagram** text with the name of your choice..
+4. Right after creating your diagram, you can name it by replacing the **New Diagram** text with the name of your choice.
 In this case, we'll name it "Bake a Cake."

 ### BPMN elements